Keeping The Event Production Industry Safe

 Great in-depth studies were carried out into the nature of UV-C sterilisation and exposure rates and the MB series units were designed to effectively function within these parameters.

-With a nominal exposure rate of well in excess of 10mw/cm2, the MB72 is calculated to be able to kill the SARS Cov-2 virus, which requires between 10 and 20mw/cm2/sec to kill, in 1 second at full exposure.
-A normal exposure cycle of 2 minutes therefore ensures that adequate exposure is always achieved in shaded areas.
+With a nominal exposure cycle rate of well in excess of 200mw/cm2, the MB72 is measured to be able to kill pathogens such as the SARS Cov-2 virus (which requires between 10 and 20mw/cm2/sec to kill) in a few seconds at full exposure.
+A normal exposure cycle of 4 minutes therefore ensures that adequate surface exposure is always achieved in shaded areas.

 All units are competently engineered by experts, fully tested and conform to legally required EU standards.